prody/ProDy/doc/examples/trajectory/trajectory.rst

 See Also
 ===============================================================================

-See :ref:`trajectory2` for more analysis examples and :ref:`eda` for essential dynamics analysis example.
+See :ref:`trajectory2`, :ref:`outputtraj`, and :ref:`atomsframes` for more
+usage examples and :ref:`eda` for essential dynamics analysis example.

 |questions|